 | Cleat replacement cost | ~$20 | ~$25 | M8100 (SPD) |

-Pick the Shimano XT M8100 if you want the most serviceable, longest-lasting MTB clipless system on the market — industrial-sealed bearings, field-replaceable axle, and the cheapest cleats to replace.
-Pick the Crankbrothers Eggbeater 3 if you ride muddy, rooty terrain or need 4-sided entry for quick clip-ins — the open spring design sheds mud better than any cage pedal.
+Pick the Shimano XT M8100 if you want the most serviceable, longest-lasting MTB clipless system on the market - sealed bearings, a field-replaceable axle, and SPD cleats are the cheapest in the industry to replace.
+Pick the Crankbrothers Eggbeater 3 if you ride muddy, rooty terrain or want 4-sided entry - the open spring design sheds mud better than any caged pedal and the titanium axle drops 110 g per pair.

-Crankbrothers Eggbeater 3 — lighter, 4-sided entry, and mud clears through the open body.
+Crankbrothers Eggbeater 3 - 110 g lighter per pair, 4-sided entry, and the open body clears mud no caged pedal can match.

 Our sizing guides and category pages help you narrow the field.